 Your credit rating is made up of a number of factors.
 Things that can have a negative impact include:

 - Lack of information – without any borrowing history, it's hard for lenders to assess how much of a risk you are.

-- Large debts – this could affect your ability to borrow more, as it could appear that you are already struggling with

-	the amount you currently owe.
+- Large debts – this could affect your ability to borrow more, as it could appear that you are already struggling with the amount you currently owe.

-	- Missed or late payments – these will stay on your record for six years.
+- Missed or late payments – these will stay on your record for up to six years.

 - Any county court judgements (CCJs) for unpaid bills.

 - Errors on your record – it's important to report any mistakes as soon as you spot them.

 How can I improve my credit rating?

 A bad credit rating is not necessarily permanent – there are steps you can take towards improving it.
 Missed or late payments on loans and credit cards will affect your credit score, so always try to make payments in full and on time.
 If you expect that you won't be able to make a payment, then it might be worth letting your lender know ahead of the due date.
 While paying off the minimum each month on a credit card for instance will help in a way to keep your credit rating on track (and help you to build up a more comprehensive history), it is important to be aware that the amount of debt you owe also has an impact on your score.